mslinn/config/README.md

 versioning.
 Once the modifications to your HOCON file work to your satisfaction, publish that file to its public location for usage by all of your organization's projects.

-This plug-in has a property called `fetchFromUrl`, and it should be set to the URI of the HOCON file.
+`SbtProjectConfig` has a property called `fetchFromUrl`, and it should be set to the URI of the HOCON file.
-Examples of the URI would include the plug-in's internal version file, a file on a local drive, or an Internet address.
+Examples of the URI would include the a file on a local drive or an Internet address.
 Here are some examples of valid `fetchFromUrl` values:

 ````
 https://raw.github.com/Bookish/config/master/src/scala/main/resource/definitions.conf
-file:///home/mslinn/.ivy2/local/com.bookish/config/0.1-SNAPSHOT/jars/config.jar!/definitions.conf
 file:///E:/work/config/test.conf
 ````

 ## Installation

- 1. To build this code, get and install SBT from
+ 1. Get and install SBT from
 ````
 https://github.com/harrah/xsbt
 ````

- 1. Build and publish this plugin:
+ 1. Build and publish `SbtProjectConfig`:
 ````
 git clone git@github.com/Bookish/config.git
 cd config
 sbt publish-local
 ````

- 1. Add this to your project's `project/plugins.sbt` (remember that file requires double-spacing):
+ 1. Add this to your project's `project/build.sbt` (remember that file requires double-spacing):
 ````
-addSbtPlugin("com.bookish" % "config" % "0.3.1-SNAPSHOT")
+libraryDependencies += "com.bookish" % "config" % "0.3.1-SNAPSHOT" withSources()
 ````

-## Usage
+## Sample Usage

-Add the following to your project's `build.scala`:
+See the [ConfigTest](https://github.com/mslinn/configTest) project for a small but complete working example of how to use `SbtProjectConfig`.

+In the following sample `build.scala`, note that `V()` defines version numbers of dependencies, `creds()` defines userid and password, and `servers()` defines URLs of remote resources.

 ````
 import com.bookish.config.{SbtProjectConfig, V, creds, servers}